michaelkerr0576/rellygudfutos_v2/README.md

 ## Terminal

-Some useful commands and what they do because I will forget.
+Some useful commands I regularly use and what they do because I will forget.

 ### General